Pixel code

 As an illustration:

-• United States: While it establishes minimum wage requirements, the Fair Labor Standards Act (FLSA) does not specify how often employees must be paid.
+• United States: While it establishes minimum wage requirements.
+The Fair Labor Standards Act (FLSA) does not specify how often employees must be paid.
 On the other hand, several states have their own laws governing timely and frequent Salary Release Date.

 • India: Wages for monthly earners must be paid by the seventh of the following month, according to the Payment of Wages Act, 1936.